carpentries-lab/metagenomics-workshop/paper.md

   - Assign the MAGs to different taxa with Kraken -Visualize the taxonomy using Krona and Pavian
 - R
   - Learn how R works and knowing their different data types
-- Become able to manage different libraries and their functions
+  - Become able to manage libraries and their functions
   - A useful tool for script writing
   - Calculate diversity species indexes
   - Visualize the graphics and improve the aesthetics

 # Mathematics